kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 We can now play with toggling the completion state of to-dos, deleting them directly, or deleting them with the "clear completed" button, keeping an eye on "items remaining".

-Next up: the spec requires a bit of routing.
+Next up, a bit of routing.

 #### lift-routing
 The official TodoMVC spec requires a routing mechanism be used to implement the user filtering of which to-dos are displayed, based on their completion status.
 The options are "all", "completed" only, and "active" (incomplete) only.